Harvesting and handling frost-damaged soybeans

-Soybean producers can try these recommendations to reduce adverse effects of an early frost.
+Soybean producers can try these recommendations to reduce adverse effects of frost or freeze damage to immature soybeans.

 Once the plants reach the R7 growth stage, yield reductions due to frost/freeze injury will be minor.
 The R7 growth stage occurs when one pod on the main stem has attained its mature color on 50% of the plants in the field.